-The Iroquois or Haudenosaunee were a powerful northeast Native American confederacy who lived primarily in Ontario, Canada and upstate New York for well over 4,000 years.
-Technically, “Iroquois” refers to a language rather than a particular tribe, but, early on, it began to refer to a “nation” of Indians made up of five tribes, including the Seneca, Onondaga, Oneida, Cayuga, and Mohawk.
+The Iroquois or Haudenosaunee were a powerful northeast Native American confederacy who lived primarily in Ontario, Canada, and upstate New York for over 4,000 years.
+Technically, “Iroquois” refers to a language rather than a particular tribe, but early on, it began to refer to a “nation” of Indians made up of five tribes, including the Seneca, Onondaga, Oneida, Cayuga, and Mohawk.

-Other tribes of Iroquoian stock that were not part of the Confederacy were the Huron, Tionontati, the Neutral Nation of Ontario; the Erie and Conestoga in Ohio and Pennsylvania, and the Meherrin, Nottoway, Tuscarora, and Cherokee, of Virginia and Carolina.
+Other tribes of Iroquoian stock not part of the Confederacy were the Huron, Tionontati, the Neutral Nation of Ontario; the Erie and Conestoga in Ohio and Pennsylvania; and the Meherrin, Nottoway, Tuscarora, and Cherokee, of Virginia and Carolina.

-The name “Iroquois” is a French derivative of disputed origin and meaning, but may possibly come from the Algonquin word Irinakhow, meaning “real snakes.”
+The name “Iroquois” is a French derivative of disputed origin and meaning but may come from the Algonquin word Irinakhow, meaning “real snakes.”
 The Algonquin tribes denoted hostile tribes as snakes.
 They called themselves Haudenosaunee, which means “people of the longhouse.”

 History varies as to when the Iroquois League was established.
-Some historians believe the tribes came together as early as 1142 while others contend it was formed in about 1450.
-According to oral histories, the tribes, who had been fighting, raiding and feuding with one another, as well as other tribes, were brought together through the efforts of two men and one woman.
+Some historians believe the tribes came together as early as 1142, while others contend it was formed in about 1450.
+According to oral histories, the tribes, who had been fighting, raiding, and feuding with one another and other tribes, were brought together through the efforts of two men and one woman.
 They were Dekanawida, sometimes known as the Great Peacemaker, Hiawatha, and Jigonhsasee, known as the Mother of Nations.

 They subsequently created a highly egalitarian society and united to form a powerful nation.
 They designed an elaborate political system, which included a two-house legislature.
-The chiefs from the Seneca and Mohawk tribes met in one house while the Oneida and Cayuga met in the other.
+The chiefs from the Seneca and Mohawk tribes met in one house, while the Oneida and Cayuga met in the other.
 The Onondaga broke ties and had the power to veto decisions made by the others.
-Early on there was an unwritten constitution that described these proceedings.
+Early on, there was an unwritten constitution that described these proceedings.
 Such a complex political arrangement was unknown in Europe at that time.
-In general, it might be compared to our own system of independent state and federal jurisdiction, and in fact, the Iroquois recommended their system as a model at the outbreak of the American Revolution.
+It might be compared to our own system of independent state and federal jurisdiction.
+In fact, the Iroquois recommended their system as a model at the outbreak of the American Revolution.

-Women held a special role within the tribes, believed to be linked to the earth’s power to create life.
-The tribes were matrilineal whereby families moved into the longhouse of the mother and family lineage was traced from her.
+Women held a unique role within the tribes, believed to be linked to the earth’s power to create life.
+The tribes were matrilineal, whereby families moved into the mother’s longhouse, and family lineage was traced from her.

 Each tribe had a women’s council which took the initiative in all matters of public importance, including the nomination of members of the chief’s council, which was made up of both hereditary chiefs and additional members chosen for their abilities.
 Fifty hereditary chiefs from all five tribes constituted the league council, which ratified the nominations made by the women’s council.

-No alien could become a member of the tribe except by formal adoption into a clan, which was decided by the women of the clan.
-The fate of captives for life or death was decided by the women.
+No alien could become a member of the tribe except by formal adoption into a clan, which the women of the clan decided.
+The women decided the fate of captives for life or death.
 As the cultivators of the ground, women determined how the food would be distributed and held jurisdiction of the territorial domain.
-As mothers of the warriors, they decided questions of war and peace.
+As mothers of the warriors, they decided on questions of war and peace.

 Unlike most eastern Indians, the Iroquois were monogamists, but divorce was easy and frequent.
 The children always remained with the mother.

-The Iroquois were well known for their incessant warfare, their merciless treatment of prisoners of war, and their training of males to be immune to pain.
+The Iroquois were well known for their constant warfare, merciless treatment of prisoners of war, and their training of males to be immune to pain.
 They regularly practiced “Mourning War” raids to avenge warriors killed in a previous battle.
 These were conducted to provide an outlet for grief and mourning.
 The purpose was to abduct members of rival tribes as compensation.
 Upon their arrival back to camp, the captives were stripped, bound at the hands and feet, and forced to walk a gauntlet of tribe members who repeatedly struck them with clubs, torches, and knives.
-Occasionally, the matriarch of the clan demanded that these captives be immediately killed in vengeance.
+Occasionally, the clan’s matriarch demanded that these captives be immediately killed in vengeance.
 However, this was not normally the case.

 The tribal council then assigned each prisoner to a family that had lost relatives.
-In general, women, children, and skilled or especially attractive men were adopted into the family.
-However, these adopted captives were never accounted as equal members of the Confederacy.
+Women, children, and skilled or especially attractive men were adopted into the family.
+However, these adopted captives were never considered equal members of the Confederacy.
 Other captives, especially warriors, were condemned to die through ritual sacrifice.
 These men were tortured in a lengthy, highly ritualized ceremony until they died.
 Other tribes said the Iroquois concluded the ceremony by cooking and eating his remains.

-They Iroquois were first encountered by Europeans in 1535 when French explorer Jacques Cartier sailed up the St. Lawrence River.
+Europeans first encountered the Iroquois in 1535 when French explorer Jacques Cartier sailed up the St. Lawrence River.

 The French had established a presence in Canada for over 50 years before they next met the Iroquois.
 During that time, the Iroquois acquired European trade goods through raids on other Indian tribes.
-The Iroquois quickly found the metal tools far superior to their implements of stone, bone, shell, and wood.
+The Iroquois quickly found the metal tools far superior to their stone, bone, shell, and wood implements.
 At that time, woven cloth began to replace the animal skins usually used for clothing materials.

-On July 29, along the southern shores of Lake Champlain, New York, they came upon a group of Iroquois and a battle began the next day.
+On July 29, along the southern shores of Lake Champlain, New York, they came upon a group of Iroquois, and a battle began the next day.
 When 200 warriors of the tribe advanced on Champlain’s position, Champlain fired his long gun, killing two of them with a single shot, and one of his men killed the third.
 Having never seen the power of firearms, the Indians hastily retreated.
 They were followed by Champlain and his men, who killed 13 more warriors.
-This action set the tone for French-Iroquois relations which would result in outright hostility for centuries.
-Afterward, the tribe made aggressive efforts to buy guns from Dutch traders
+This action set the tone for French-Iroquois relations, resulting in outright hostility for centuries.
+Afterward, the tribe made aggressive efforts to buy guns from Dutch traders.

-More and more Europeans would then make their way to the area, at which time the Confederacy was based in Ontario and Quebec Canada, and New York and Pennsylvania in the United States.
-Though the Europeans provided the Indians with better tools, they were disastrous for the indigenous people, as they brought diseases such as smallpox, measles, influenza, and lung infections, for which they had developed no immunity and knew no cures.
+More and more Europeans would then make their way to the area when the Confederacy was based in Ontario and Quebec, Canada, New York, and Pennsylvania in the United States.
+Though the Europeans provided the Indians with better tools, they were disastrous for the indigenous people.
+They brought diseases such as smallpox, measles, influenza, and lung infections, for which they had developed no immunity and knew no cures.

-By the 1630s, the Iroquois had become fully armed with European weaponry through their trade with the Dutch and many of their warriors were expert gunmen, enabling them to start upon a career of conquest which made the Iroquois name a terror for a thousand miles.
+By the 1630s, the Iroquois had become fully armed with European weaponry through their trade with the Dutch.
+Many of their warriors were expert gunmen, enabling them to start upon a career of conquest that made the Iroquois name a terror for a thousand miles.

 By 1640, the beaver had largely disappeared from the Hudson Valley.
 The tribe, having become dependent upon the items they received in exchange for furs, began a campaign referred to as the Beaver Wars, in which they fought other tribes to expand the control of their lands and gain access to more fur-bearing game animals.

-In 1642 the Jesuit missionary Jogues, while on his way to the Huron, was taken by a Mohawk war party and cruelly tortured until he was rescued by the Dutch.
+In 1642 the Jesuit missionary Jogues, while on his way to the Huron, was taken by a Mohawk war party and cruelly tortured until the Dutch rescued him.
 The same thing happened to Jesuit Bresani in 1644.
-In 1646, on the conclusion of an uncertain peace with the Iroquois, Father Jogues again offered himself for the Mohawk mission, but shortly after his arrival was condemned and tortured to death on the charge of being the cause of a pestilence and a plague upon the crops.
+In 1646, on the conclusion of an uneasy peace with the Iroquois, Father Jogues again offered himself for the Mohawk mission, but shortly after his arrival, was condemned and tortured to death on the charge of being the cause of a pestilence and a plague upon the crops.

-The conflict slowed when the Iroquois lost their Dutch allies after New York was taken over by the English in 1664.
+The conflict slowed when the Iroquois lost their Dutch allies after the English took over New York in 1664.

-During the course of the 17th century, the Iroquois had acquired a fearsome reputation among the Europeans, and it was the policy of the Six Nations to use this reputation to play off the French against the British in order to extract the maximum amount of material rewards.
-In 1689, the English Crown provided the Six Nations goods worth £100 in exchange for help against the French and in 1693 the Iroquois received goods worth £600 from the English.
+During the 17th century, the Iroquois acquired a fearsome reputation among the Europeans.
+It was the policy of the Six Nations to use this reputation to play off the French against the British to extract the maximum amount of material rewards.
+In 1689, the English Crown provided the Six Nations goods worth £100 in exchange for help against the French, and in 1693 the Iroquois received goods worth £600 from the English.

-At this time, the French, Dutch and British colonists in both New France (Canada) and what would become the Thirteen Colonies, recognized a need to gain favor with the Iroquois people.
+At this time, the French, Dutch and British colonists in New France (Canada) and what would become the Thirteen Colonies recognized a need to gain favor with the Iroquois.

-In 1714, the Tuscarora of North Carolina, who had been defeated by the colonists, joined the Iroquois Confederacy, which was afterward known as the Six Nations.
-However, the Tuscarora would achieve full political equality only after long years of probation as “infants”, “boys”, and “observers”.
+In 1714, the Tuscarora of North Carolina, defeated by the colonists, joined the Iroquois Confederacy, which was afterward known as the Six Nations.
+However, the Tuscarora would achieve full political equality only after long years of probation as “infants,” “boys,” and “observers.”

-The Iroquois chose to ally with the English which became crucial during the French and Indian War, which began in 1754.
-During the war, the British and Iroquois fought the French and their Algonquin allies.
+The Iroquois chose to ally with the English, which became crucial during the French and Indian War, which began in 1754.
+The British and Iroquois fought the French and their Algonquin allies during the war.
 The Iroquois hoped that aiding the British would bring favors after the war.
-When the war was over in 1763, the British government used the Iroquois conquests as a claim to the old Northwest Territory and issued a proclamation which restricted white settlement beyond the Appalachians.
+When the war was over in 1763, the British government used the Iroquois conquests as a claim to the old Northwest Territory.
+It issued a proclamation that restricted white settlement beyond the Appalachians.
 However, this was largely ignored by the settlers and local governments.

-When the American Revolution began in 1775, the tribes of Iroquois Confederacy divided, with the Oneida and the Tuscarora siding with the Americans and the Mohawk, Onondaga, Cayuga, the Seneca remaining loyal to Great Britain.
-This marked the first major split among the Six Nations.
+When the American Revolution began in 1775, the tribes of the Iroquois Confederacy divided, with the Oneida and the Tuscarora siding with the Americans and the Mohawk, Onondaga, Cayuga, the Seneca remaining loyal to Great Britain.
+This marked the first significant split among the Six Nations.

 Those remaining in New York were required to live mostly on reservations.